Monday, June 30, 2008

 Add it up ( ignoring the book residuals ) and John McCain makes $243,223 a year.
 That's not middle class.
 That would put McCain and his wife in the top 2% of American households, even if she had no money at all.

-I suppose compared to Bill Gates, John McCain is in a class with Somali refugees and subsistence farmers in Chad, but there's not much point in that comparison either.
+I suppose compared to Bill Gates, John McCain is in a class with Somali refugees and subsistence farmers in Chad.

 Tuesday, April 22, 2008